MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 1. Sign in to the ASDK host using the AzureStack\AzureStackAdmin account.
 2. Open an elevated PowerShell session.
 3. Run the *Create-AppServiceCerts.ps1* script from the folder where you extracted the helper scripts.
 This script creates four certificates in the same folder as the script that App Service needs for creating certificates.
 4. Enter a password to secure the .pfx files, and make a note of it.
-You have to enter it in the App Service on Azure Stack Hub installer.
+You must enter it later, in the App Service on Azure Stack Hub installer.

 #### Create-AppServiceCerts.ps1 script parameters